 - Total federal expenditure on health care would be reduced by about 13.3 billion a year during the first decade.

 - In addition, the reduction in expenditures on health care by the federal government would have enabled a reduction in the income tax rate for the very rich.
-This, in turn, would keep campaign money flowing to individuals members of Congress from he rich.
+This, in turn, would keep massive amounts of campaign money flowing to individuals members of Congress from he rich.

 2017-SEP-30: Congress allows federal funding for the Children's Health Insurance Program (CHIP) to lapse:

 The federal CHIP program covers about 9 million children and 370,000 pregnant women per year who are in lower and middle income families and earn too much to be eligible for Medicaid.
-It is mainly paid for by federal funding.
+It is mainly financed by the federal government.

 Phil Galewitz. writing for National Public Radio, said: